bdrung/image-release-spec/README.md

 ### checksums

-checksums must be an object that must one or more of these members:
+checksums MUST be an object that MUST include one or more of these members:

+* sha256
+* sha3

+and MAY include one or more of these members:
 * md5
 * sha1
-* sha256

 Each member contains a string with the checksum for the file specified in href.